ec-europa/eubfr-data-lake/docs/enrichment/PRODUCERS_DATA_AVAILABILITY_GRID.md

-# ETLs data availability grid
+# Producers' location data availability grid

 Below is a table with a list of producers and the data they provide (`×` marks the presence of that field)